ArXiv Preprint 2025

 Benefits generalize across architectures

 Both dense Transformers and attention-Mamba hybrids benefit consistently from PRISM, from 3B to 24B parameters.
-Mid-training gains are architecture-agnostic.
+Mid-training gains are consistent across all four model families tested.

 Finding 5